 2) What these changes mean for you and your business

-3) How MasterSustainability.Today can guide you
+3) How MasterSustainability.today can prepare you for compliance

 Previous EUDR reviews have seen comprehensive changes to the scope, timeline, and execution of the regulation.
 This review, in comparison, sees little significant change.
 Instead, focus has been on the clarification and facilitation of existing definitions, roles and methods.